tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 4. Navigate to `<http://localhost:8000/apps/earth-engine/>`_ and verify that the new home page loads with text "Home Page".

+5. Exit the app and launch it again from the Apps Library to verify that loads the new home page.

 3. Remove Navigation from Home Page
 ===================================

+As the app is not very complex (i.e. it only has two pages), the navigation menu will not be needed.
+In this step you will remove it using the ``app_navigation_override`` block.
+Doing so also causes the hamburger menu in the header to be removed, which causes some styling issues.
+These will also be addressed by adding a new stylesheet to the page.

 1. Add the ``app_navigation_override`` block in :file:`templates/earth_engine/home.html` to remove the navigation panel from the home page: